-9. RELATED PARTY TRANSACTIONS
+7. RELATED PARTY TRANSACTIONS

 HCMC, Inc. (HCMC) provides administrative support services and maintenance oversight to the Academy.
-The Academy renewed its management agreement with HCMC, Inc. effective July 1, 2017 and expiring on June 30, 2019.
-Terms of the agreement provide a service fee of 5% of collected funds for year 1, 8% of collected funds for year 2, and 9% of collected funds for year 3.
+The Academy renewed its management agreement with HCMC, Inc. effective July 1, 2016 and expiring on June 30, 2019.
+Terms of the agreement provide a service fee of 8% of collected funds for the current year and 9% of collected funds for the upcoming year.
 HCMC is owned and controlled by the Parents of the Administrator.
 Decisions relative to the contract are approved by the independent Charter School Board.

-After a thorough analysis of alternatives to accommodate anticipated growth, the Academy entered into a lease agreement with Seacoast Christian Academy Realty Nominee Trust (the Trust).
-Per the lease agreement, a prepayment of \$250,000 was made to the Trust during the 2015/2016 school year to fund approximately 50% of the anticipated leasehold improvements needed to prepare the building for occupancy in July, 2017.
-The lease is further discussed in Note 5.
+After a thorough analysis of alternatives to accommodate anticipated growth, the Academy entered into multiple lease agreements with Seacoast Christian Academy Realty Nominee Trust (the Trust).
+The lease agreements call for all capital improvement costs to be incurred by the Academy.
+In the current year a new building was renovated and those capital improvement costs totaled \$134,177.
+The leases are further discussed in Note 5.
 The beneficiary of the Trust is Seacoast Christian Academy, Inc., a non-profit corporation.
 The Trustees of the Trust are the parents of the Administrator.
 Decisions relative to the lease agreement are approved by the independent Charter School Board.